Limited Time Offer: Get $100 Off Per Container

-How tariffs are poised to disrupt container availability & global shipping costs
+How tariffs are poised to disrupt container availability & global shipping costs.

-(Updated - April 29, 2025) In the current global trade environment, few factors are proving as disruptive—and consequential—as tariffs and their domino effects on imports, exports, and the container logistics industry.
+(Updated – May 5, 2025) In the current global trade environment, few factors are proving as disruptive—and consequential—as tariffs and their domino effects on imports, exports, and the container logistics industry.
 Recent data shows that the economic tug-of-war between the U.S. and China is having significant and multifaceted repercussions across the global supply chain.
 As international tensions rise, trade slows, and logistics systems strain under new pressures, both businesses and consumers are beginning to feel the pinch.

 As the leading provider of decommissioned (used) containers in North America, Eveon is committed to transparency in availability, pricing and industry trends.
 We only sell what we have in stock and proactively inform our customers about market factors that may impact inventory levels and pricing.
 When inventory of goods is disrupted at any part of the supply chain, so are the prices and demands of the Corten Steel box in the heart of it all.